joelek/ts-autoguard/readme.md

 OptionsBodyTail = "," OptionsKeyValue
 OptionsBody = OptionsKeyValue OptionsBodyTail*
 Options = "<" "{" OptionsBody* "}" ">"
-StaticComponentPart = AsciiLetter or Digit or "_" or PercentEncodedOctet StaticComponent = StaticComponentPart*
+StaticComponentPart = AsciiLetter or Digit or "_" or "~" or "." or "-" or PercentEncodedOctet
+StaticComponent = StaticComponentPart*
 Quantifier = "*" or "?"
 DynamicComponent = "<" (Identifier or StringLiteral) Quantifier? (":" OptionsType)? ">"